|

 AHEAD / UNROLL_FACTOR iterations of the unrolled loop.
 In each iteration,

+it will need a prefetch slot.
 For now we just take memory references one by one and issue

 prefetches for as many as possible.
 The groups are sorted